-This post is in response to the requests of several readers for a tutorial on how to dye printed clothes.
+This post is a tutorial on how to dye printed clothes.
 A floral blazer serves as an example for illustration of the process and concept including a free infographic on dyeing cotton prints.

 Disclosure: There are affiliate links in this post.